nherman/resume/README.md

 **_Senior Front-End Engineer (2008-2012)_**

-* Designed, architected, coded, and maintained all user-facing components of AdLeads: an international web and mobile advertising platform
+* Designed, coded, and maintained all user-facing components of AdLeads: an international web and mobile advertising platform
 * Managed a small team of designers, web developers, and web developer interns
-* Handled recruiting/interviewing/evaluating for my team.
+* Lead recruiting/interviewing/evaluating of UI hires.
 Mentored junior team members

 ### i33 communications (2000-2008) - New York, NY
 **_2000-2008: Senior Web Developer_**